NoMad Las Vegas Steps Away From Strip Stereotype

 There are also private dining areas, including The Cellar, The Salon and The Parlour.
 And for those after more of a casual feed, The Bar has a simple menu of share plates and cocktails.
 Custom-made Austrian velvet curtains and red lampshades lend the room a cosy vibe.
 A Steinway piano sits in the corner, ready to be used on live jazz nights.

-Still to open is a Parisian-inspired flower cart, which will sit outside The Bar and sell only red roses, and the hotel’s pool.
+Still to open is a Parisian-inspired flower cart, which will sit outside The Bar and sell only red roses, along with the hotel’s pool.
 A Moroccan-inspired oasis, it’s set to be unveiled in the US’ springtime.
-But that’s not to say the hotel won’t constantly be changing and adapting to its guests’ needs.
+But that’s not to say the hotel won’t constantly be updating and adapting to its guests’ needs.

 “I think if there was a theme for Nomad it would be thoughtfulness – listening to the guest and responding to what they would like,” says Markman.
-“I think what I’ve never experienced before is the lack of ego that there is this hotel.
+“I think what I’ve never experienced before is ego in this hotel.
 No one’s really interested in doing something for them.
 We’re really trying to have this nobility about it and what’s right for the guest and what can we do that’s thoughtful.
 I feel proud to be working in a hotel like that.”

 Published 13 November, 2018